HugoLanglade/VICTOR_CMS_5/src/bio/bio.md

   and performance.

-  Recently graduated from the HEAD – Genève with a MFA, Work.Master program, Victor Delétraz adopt a singular approach for every projects, using installation and performance to transform ordinary objects in elements of reflection, exploring narratives that are at once cartoonish, odd and engaged.
+  Graduated from the HEAD – Genève with a MFA, Work.Master program, Victor Delétraz adopt a singular approach for every projects, using installation and performance to transform ordinary objects in elements of reflection, exploring narratives that are at once cartoonish, odd and engaged.
 Through an aesthetic mixing the spectacular and the absurd, his interventions unfold between the defined gesture and improvisation, seeking to generate tension in the vulnerability of wobbly and fragile actions.

   His installations, which serve as stages for his performances, often incorporate objects of varied origins and typologies, which he uses to bring out their performative potential.
 These same objects evolve over time and can incorporated into futur projects, forming a distinct artistic corpus characterized by a visual vocabulary based on repetition.